 The child's occupational therapist works to develop each child's interests and hobbies and participate in meaningful activities which provide enjoyment and relaxation as well as expanding their interests.
-They also work alongside the house staff to consider ways in which the children can make a positive contribution to the home by having chores to do.
+They also work alongside the house staff to consider ways in which the children can make a positive contribution to the home by assisting with household tasks.